stassinari/memento/README.md

 # Memento

-Memento helps you keep track of everything coffee:
+Memento helps you keep track of all your coffee brewing at home:

 - Coffee beans
 - Brew/filter
 - Espresso
 - Tastings (experimental)

+## Who is this for?

+Memento is for you if you:

+- want to achieve tasty, repeatable coffee
+- have several coffee beans open at any given time and want to remember each individual settings
+- painstakingly keep track of all your coffee data on a whiteboard, spreadsheet, etc. and are looking for a better and easier way
+- want to record the outcome and flavour notes of espresso/filter coffee to improve upon

+## Features

 A list of some of the features:

 - Strong focus on making form filling as quick as possible, thanks to one-tap autosuggestions based on what you previously entered
+- Scales beautifully from mobile all the way to ultra-wide screens
+  - Optimised to behave like a native app when added to your [iPhone](https://support.apple.com/en-gb/guide/iphone/iph42ab2f3a7/ios#iph4f9a47bbc) or Android home screen
 - Integrated timer when adding brews/espressos
 - Clone feature to add new brews/espressos based on existing ones
-- Blazing fast loading and real-time updating when using multiple devices
+- Real-time updating when using multiple devices
-- Scales beautifully from mobile all the way to ultra-wide screens
-  - Optimised to behave like a native app when added to your [iPhone](https://support.apple.com/en-gb/guide/iphone/iph42ab2f3a7/ios#iph4f9a47bbc) or Android home screen
 - Dark mode
 - Guest access if you want to try it on a single device before you sign up